includes Chromatic Scale & Piano Tuning instructions

-This book teaches the most efficient methods known for learning piano and includes a section that explains the Chromatic Scale and a section that teaches Piano Tuning.
+This book provides free online piano lessons to learn and teach piano, including explanations of the Chromatic Scale and how to Tune Your Piano.
 This is the only "Fundamentals of Piano Practice" site that is always up to date.
-Download:

 Sheet music for the compositions discussed in the book, contributed by David Baptista.

 Fur Elise, long format, contributed by Sam Wang.